towneh/audiovisualtips/obs-audio.md

 The Apple CoreAudio encoder is one of best and recommended AAC encoders [available](https://wiki.hydrogenaud.io/index.php?title=AAC_encoders), it has built-in support with OBS, which will automatically make use of it should it be detected on the system.

-If you are using an Apple hardware to stream with OBS, you will already be using the CoreAudio encoder by default.
+   *Note: If you are using Apple hardware to stream with OBS, you will already be using the CoreAudio encoder by default.*

 To get access to this, you simply need to run the AppleApplicationSupport64.msi installer which can be extracted from the iTunes installer with 7zip, providing the version of the installer is [earlier than 12.10.8.5](https://ideas.obsproject.com/posts/1890/windows-portable-call-to-coreaudiotoolbox-dll)